bobanetwork/boba_legacy/boba_documentation/developer/exchange-integration.md

 ### Sending tokens between L1 and L2

-For the most common usecase, moving tokens around, we've created the Standard Token Bridge.
+For the most common use case, moving tokens around, we've created the Standard Token Bridge.
 The Standard Token Bridge is a simple smart contract with all the functionality you need to move tokens between Boba Network and Ethereum.

 Beside the Standard Token Bridge, we created the Fast Token Bridge to allow you to exit assets from L2 in serval hours or even serval minutes based on the number of transactions.
 The Fast Token Bridge collects a certain percentage of the deposit amount as the transaction fee and distributes them to the liquidity providers.